RUrlus/carma/docs/source/examples.rst

 -----------------

 The easiest way to use CARMA is manual conversion, it gives you the most control over when to copy or not.
-You pass a Numpy array as an argument and/or as the return type and call the respective conversion function.
+You pass a Numpy array as an input and/or as the return type and call the respective conversion function.

 .. warning:: Carma will avoid copying by default so make sure not to return the memory of the input array without copying.
-If you don't copy out the memory is aliased by both the input and output which will cause a segfault.
+If you don't copy out, the memory is aliased by both the input and output arrays which will cause a segfault.

 Borrow
 ******